 |Credit check||Not usually completed and repayments are not recorded on your credit report||Credit check is completed and repayments are recorded on your credit report||Credit check is completed and repayments are recorded on your credit report|

 With most buy now pay later plans, you can set up your account online in a few minutes.
 Some plans are also available when you're shopping in a store.
-Usually, you need to be at least 18 years old, have an Australian bank account or debit/credit card and contact details.
+You'll need to meet some key requirements to open account, which usually include:

 A lot of these plans – including Afterpay – don't require credit checks, unlike credit cards.

 With credit cards, you need to fill in an online application that asks for a lot more details than most buy now pay later plans.
 This is because all credit card applications require a credit check (where the bank or provider looks at your credit history).
 As well as needing to be 18 years of age, common credit card requirements include:

 - Being an Australian citizen or permanent resident